klaftertief/email_newsletters/readme.md

 ### Global confguration (Preferences)

+- SwiftMailer Location

-SwiftMailer Location: You may change the location of the SwiftMailer library.
+	You may change the location of the SwiftMailer library.
 I am rather sure that over time there will be more extensions using SwiftMailer.
 By making the library's location configurable it will be possible to use only one (central) Swiftmailer library instead of one per extension.
 At the moment, of course, you may leave this field empty if you don't move the library which is included in the download.

 ### Field Configuration (XML, Section Editor)